HenrikBengtsson/future.BatchJobs/README.md

 Error: Not a valid variable name for delayed assignments: x[[1]]
 ```

 This is because the assignment relies on what is referred to as a _delayed assigment_, which can only be used to assign stand-alone variables, cf. `help("delayedAssign")`.
+This is also very much like the limitations on what can be assigned via `assign()`.